An Empire Of Traitors

 An Empire Of Traitors follows several principal storylines simultaneously.
 It’s been eight years since the end of the civil war between the Inquisition and emperor Zygar Ferus, worshiper of blood gods.
 Eight years into the aftermath, a new emperor sits the Sun Throne, and the Inquisition is no more.

 In the five realms of the Empire things are stirring.
-Driven by ambition and wounded pride, many nobles like the dog-headed serpent of Stoneweed seek to change their fortunes, even with the price of treachery.
+Driven by ambition or wounded pride, many nobles like the dog-headed serpent of Stoneweed seek to change their fortunes, even with the price of treachery.
 And from exile, from the heathen nations of the Lowlands, another Sunborn scion of house Mero gathers strength behind his claim.
 No family, great or small, shall remain indifferent to fate’s whim.
 It takes an emperor to rule an empire, but it takes numbers and honored oaths to keep both crown and throne.
-Flesh will bleed.
-Bones will break.
-Swords will turn.

 In the Westlands, Drakanes, a sister of the temple finds herself in the role of witness and proctor, of passing judgement on a man accused of murder, who claims to have been possessed.
 The trial’s proceedings enlighten her as to the truth of it all, and the good sister is willing to, out of pure stubbornness, risk death for justice.
 Emperor Hagyai Rovines Mero fears for the continuation of his line, and sends Sycarus on an errand to the Desertlands to bring back an Aharo maiden for his son and heir.
 It is said that the Aharo savage women always give birth to healthy babes.
 Hagyai Rovines desires a betrothal between the prince heir and a savage girl – trying to emulate a long dead custom of the Sunborn emperors.
 Such a move is most unpopular, and the whispers of another civil war are once again in the air.